zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/index.md

 logo: redhat.svg
 order: 1
 ---
+[PRODNOTE] Should we point the reader to our product/pricing page right away?
+I wouldn't want someone to invest in this tutorial just to find out it's not within reach...

 Chef Delivery is a continuous delivery XXX.

 * helps transform your idea from inception to production through automation.